Features that will help you become a more profitable trader

 You can share your trades and plans to Twitter or Facebook to show people what you're trading and can also create a link to easily publish your trading journal (example), performance metrics or trade plan/idea on your blog, send it through a private link to at friend to ask for his/her opinion and so forth.

-Get started right away - it's free.
-Just sign up and try TradeBench yourself.
-You'll be ready to go in 30 seconds and will have access to all features.
+Get started right away at no cost, so sign up and try TradeBench yourself.
+You'll be ready to go in less than a minute with access to all features.